ObolNetwork/obol-docs/docs/advanced/lido_csm_walkthrough.md

 ## Part 2: Use Obol Launchpad + CLI to create the cluster

 `Charon` is the middleware client that enables validators to be run by a group of independent node operators - a cluster or squad.
-A complete multi-container `Docker` setup including execution client, consensus client, validator client, MEV-Boost and the `Charon` client can be found in this repository https://github.com/ObolNetwork/charon-distributed-validator-node.
+A complete multi-container `Docker` setup including execution client, consensus client, validator client, MEV-Boost, the `Charon` client and monitoring tools can be found in this repository https://github.com/ObolNetwork/charon-distributed-validator-node.

 ### Step 1: Clone the repo and add give $USER permissions